masterqwerty/mendix-box-docs/api-examples/file/UploadFileVersion.md

 ```
 The variable `AccessTokenParam` is an object that contains the access token, but isn't the access token itself, so if this isn't changed you will get a 401 error, or `Authentication error` (See [Short Errors](../../troubleshooting/ShortErrors.md))

 Also, if you want feed back on whether the file was actually uploaded, you'll need to adjust some things in the actual implementation microflow of this API call.
 This microflow is found under `BoxConnector > Implementation > API > File > UploadFileVersionImpl`.
-This is because  Here's what you'll need to do:
+This is because a successful upload returns a 201 "error" code, which Mendix sees as an error.
+Here's what you'll need to do:

 **Old Microflow**